indranildeveloper/indranildeveloper-kepler.gl/contributing/DEVELOPERS.md

 ## Publish the website

-[Netlify](https://www.netlify.com/) is used to support kepler.gl demo website.
+[Netlify](https://www.netlify.com/) is used to support indranildeveloper-kepler.gl demo website.

 Netlify is connected to the following github triggers: